-Vice President Univeristy Affairs
+Vice President University Affairs

 Vice President Student Support and Programming

-The VP Student Support and Programs is responsible for managing all of the student-run services and programs that contribute to your Western experience.
+The VP Student Support and Programming is responsible for managing all of the student-run services and programs that contribute to your Western experience.
 They are your resource for all things student engagement as they work to support and inspire all students taking on their own leadership positions in the community.